 Different expectations among rich and poor societies are a matter of priorities.
 The need for transportation, for example, evolves into a need for nonpolluting forms of transportation as society becomes more affluent.
 Though poor societies value clean air just as advanced ones do, there are other more pressing concerns (such as keeping costs low).
-As a society prospers, new expectations compel producers to make vehicles that pollute less-a shift in emphasis.
-In time, these expectations evolve from a discretionary option to a mandatory (legal) requirement.
+As a society prospers, higher expectations incentivize producers to make vehicles that pollute less-a shift in emphasis.
+In time, these expectations evolve from a discretionary (strategic) option to a mandatory (legal) requirement.

-In short, it is in the best interest of any organization (for-profit, nonprofit, or governmental) to anticipate, reflect, and strive to meet the changing needs of its stakeholders.
-In the case of a for-profit firm, the primary stakeholder groups are its employees and customers, without whose support the business fails.
-Other constituents, however, from suppliers to shareholders to the local community, also matter.
+In short, it is in the interest of any organization (for-profit, nonprofit, or governmental) to anticipate, reflect, and strive to meet the constantly shifting needs of its stakeholders.
+In the case of a for-profit firm, the primary stakeholder groups are its employees and customers, without whose direct support the business fails.
+Other constituents, however, from suppliers to shareholders to the local community, also matter (and may matter more, depending on the issue at hand).
 Firms must satisfy these core constituents if they hope to remain viable over the long term.
 When the expectations of different stakeholders conflict, CSR enters a gray area, and management has to negotiate among competing interests.
-An important part of that conflict arises from different expectations, which, in turn, reflect different approaches to CSR.
+An important part of that conflict arises from different expectations that, in turn, reflect different approaches to CSR.

-FOUNDATIONS OF CSR
+THE FOUNDATIONS OF CSR

-Strategic CSR represents an argument for a firm's economic interests, where satisfying stakeholder needs is central to retaining societal legitimacy (and achieving financial viability).
+Strategic CSR represents an argument for a firm's economic interests, where satisfying stake-holder needs is central to retaining societal legitimacy (and achieving financial viability).
 Much debate (and criticism) in the CSR community, however, springs from well-intentioned parties who argue from perspectives that differ along philosophical and ideological lines.
 Understanding these different arguments (ethical, moral, rational, and economic), therefore, is essential to comprehend the full breadth and depth of CSR.